 Mothers and fathers have room in their hearts for as many children as they bring into their lives.
-A child has room in his or her heart for one mother and one father.
+A child has room in his or her heart for one mommy and one daddy.
 Transitioning from one parent or set of parents to a new set – who are strangers – is traumatic in and of itself.
 There are things adoptive parents can do to ease the transition and increase the likelihood of their adoptive child to bond.

 If your child’s adoption did not take place at birth, it is important to remember that your child has a history that you are not part of, and that history is a significant and formative part of this child.
 It is vital to accept and acknowledge that.
 Children who were adopted from a foreign country are also dealing with cultural adaptation and a new language process.
 Everything is different for the child who is adopted from overseas.